 The Chemnitz Summer School on Applied Analysis has been organised annually since 2006 by the Applied Functional Analysis group at the TU Chemnitz.
 The format is a three day-long series of multi-lecture short courses by a number of distinguished researchers from mathematical fields including functional analysis, integral and differential equations, numerical analysis, control theory, approximation theory and linear algebra.
 No registration fee is imposed for graduate students and postdocs, however the number of participants is limited.
-Accommodation is not provided, but we have blocked a number of rooms at the Hotel Biendo in downtown Chemnitz, which offers a discounted rate for participants.
+Accommodation is not provided, but we have blocked a number of rooms at the Hotel Biendo in downtown Chemnitz and in the Seaside Residenz Hotel.
+Both offer a discounted rate for participants.

 September 20-22 (Thu-Sat) approximately from Thursday 9:00 a.m. to Saturday 1:00 p.m.

 Lectures will take place on the 6th floor of the Mathematics Building, Reichenhainer Strasse 39/41, Room 638.

 |Scientific topics||The courses of the summer school focus on different aspects of Applied Analysis.
 They are meant for training of graduate students, Ph.D. students and young post-doc researchers.|

 Rainer Kress (Georg-August-Universität Göttingen) |